 What types of cases are now eligible for expungement in Mississippi under the new law?

-Expungement in Mississippi
+Expungement of Criminal Record in Mississippi

+In the state of Mississippi, it is possible to expunge misdemeanor and some felony charges from your criminal record if the charges were remanded, nonadjudicated, dismissed or resolved through pretrial diversion.
 This legislative session, the Mississippi Legislature passed HB 1352, which provided for several important enhancements to Mississippi's criminal justice system.
 One of the most important changes involves eligibility for expungement of first-time, nonviolent felony convictions.

 For information on expungement in Mississippi, contact our Jackson lawyers to schedule your free consultation.